sigx-wp/fly-inside/README.md

-# fly-inside
+# Fly Inside
     A Tello Repository for Open Day